NÄHER — CONCEPT 2024

 5. Building a shifting visual identity

-One of the main reasons why other local initiatives failed was, as mentioned in the interviews, how outdated their online presence felt (if it even existed).
-To counterbalance that, and to freshen up the image of responsible consumerism, näher takes a stand with a playful, colorful, and simply fun identity.
+One of the main reasons other local initiatives failed was how outdated their online presence felt.
+To counterbalance that and to freshen up the image of responsible consumerism, näher takes a stand with a playful identity.
+We included hand-drawn elements to introduce warmth and whimsiness, and the colors of the brand shift based on the season, to encourage cyclical consumption and create a living identity.

 näher logo 1 näher logo 2 näher logo 3 näher logo 4